xatkit-bot-platform/xatkit/README.md

 ## Contributing

 You want to contribute to Xatkit?
 We would love to hear from you and provide all the assistance we can!
-To ease the process we have created the [*Xatkit Development Toolkit* (XDK)](https://github.com/xatkit-bot-platform/xatkit-dev), an all-in-one repository to build, test, and bundle Xatkit.
+To ease the process we have written a [detailed article](https://github.com/xatkit-bot-platform/xatkit/wiki/Build-Xatkit) on how to build Xatkit from sources and install the development version.

-You can use the XDK to clone the Xatkit repositories and add your awesome contributions.
-Once you are ready, you can open a pull-request on the repository you updated and we will be happy to review your code and help you!
+You have contributed to one of our repository?
+To not hesitate to create a pull-request on the repository you updated and we will be happy to review your code and help you!

 You have created a brand new platform for Xatkit?
 You can [contact us](mailto:admin@xatkit.com) and we will take a look at it!
 If you want to increase the visibility of your contribution we can create a dedicated repository for it in the Xatkit organization on Github.